Spanking: Adult spanking

 Most spanking performed between adults in the 21st century within the Western world is erotic spanking.

-Within the early 20th century men spanking their wives and girlfriends was often seen as an acceptable form of domestic discipline.
+Within the early 20th century, American men spanking their wives and girlfriends was often seen as an acceptable form of discipline.
 It was a common trope in American films, from the earliest days up through the 1960s, and was often used to allude to romance between the man and woman.

-In the early 21st century, adherents of a small subculture known as Christian domestic discipline have on a literalist interpretation of the Bible justified spanking as a form of acceptable punishment of women by their husbands.
+In the early 21st century, adherents of a subculture known as Christian domestic discipline have, on a literalist interpretation of the Bible, justified spanking as a form of acceptable punishment of women by their husbands, even though there are no direct teachings or examples in the Bible of husbands spanking their wives.
 Critics describe such practices as a form of domestic abuse.

 A few countries have a judicial corporal punishment for adults.

 Ritual spanking traditions

 Asia

-On the first day of the lunar Chinese new year holidays, a week-long 'Spring Festival', the most important festival for Chinese people all over the world, thousands of Chinese visit the Taoist Dong Lung Gong temple in Tungkang to go through the century-old ritual to get rid of bad luck.
+On the first day of the lunar Chinese New Year holidays, a week-long 'Spring Festival', the most important festival for Chinese people all over the world, thousands of Chinese visit the Taoist Dong Lung Gong temple in Tungkang to go through the century-old ritual to get rid of bad luck.
 Men traditionally receive spankings and women get whipped, with the number of strokes to be administered (always lightly) by the temple staff being decided in either case by the god Wang Ye and by burning incense and tossing two pieces of wood, after which all go home happily, believing their luck will improve.

 Europe

 On Easter Monday, there is a Slavic tradition of spanking girls and young ladies with woven willow switches (Czech: pomlázka; Slovak: korbáč) and dousing them with water.

 In Slovenia, there is a jocular tradition that anyone who succeeds in climbing to the top of Mount Triglav receives a spanking or birching.

-In Poland there is a tradition named Pasowanie, which is celebrated on the 18th birthday.
+In Poland, there is a tradition named Pasowanie, which is celebrated on the 18th birthday.
 The birthday person receives eighteen smacks with the belt from the guests at the birthday party.

 North America

 Birthday spanking is a tradition within some parts of the United States.
-Within the tradition an individual (commonly, though not exclusively, a child) upon their birthday receives, typically corresponding to their age, a number of spanks.
-Characteristically these spankings are playful, and are administered in such a fashion so the recipient receives no or only minor discomfort.
+Within the tradition, an individual (commonly, though not exclusively, a child) upon their birthday receives, typically corresponding to their age, several spanks.
+Characteristically, these spankings are playful and are administered in such a fashion that the recipient receives no or only minor discomfort.